Legislative Update –

 be delivered directly to the ultimate consumer by the individual who prepared the food

-.
+product.
 The statement “These products are homemade and not subject to state inspection.”

 must be displayed on the website that offers the exempt foods for purchase.”